SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

     ![](./Media/data5.png)

-1. Navigate to the directory `C:/Users/azureuser` by running the below command.
+1. Navigate to the directory `C:/Users/azureuser` by running the command below.

    ```
    cd C:/Users/azureuser